evietron/BackBit-Tool/README.md

 ## D8B File Format

-This is a new format, similar to other disk formats but with capacity for about 8 disks and directory entires to match.
+This is a new format, similar to other disk formats but with capacity for about 8 regular disks and directory entires to match.

 | Format | Tracks | Sectors | Dir Entries | Dir Track | BAM Sectors | Dir Sectors | BAM bytes/track | Blocks Avail | Capacity vs D64 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |